Simulated Operational Testing of the Prototype Implementation of the SOFIE Model: The 2025 Space Weather Prediction Testbed Exercise: Plain Language Summary

 \section{Plain Language Summary}

 Solar energetic particles (SEPs) are bursts of high-energy particles released by the Sun, often during large eruptions called coronal mass ejections (CMEs).
 These particles can reach Earth in less than an hour, posing hazards to satellites, astronauts, and even ground-based technologies.
-Predicting SEP fluxes at any time and location in space is therefore critical to supporting future human space missions.
-In this work, we describe the operational testing of the SOlar wind with FIeld lines and Energetic particles (SOFIE) model during the Space Weather Prediction Testbed (SWPT) exercise at NOAA's Space Weather Prediction Center (SWPC).
-SOFIE is a physics-based model developed within the CLEAR Space Weather Center of Excellence, and integrates modules for simulating the solar wind, CME generation and propagation, and shock-driven acceleration and transport processes of SEPs.
-During the SWPT exercise, SOFIE was run on 1,000 CPU cores for two historical events under simulated real-time conditions.
-It reproduced key features of CME coronagraph images and SEP fluxes, while delivering 4-day predictions significantly faster than real time.
+Therefore, reliable SEP predictions are critical for future human space missions.
+In this work, we describe the operational testing of the SOlar wind with FIeld lines and Energetic particles (SOFIE) model during the Space Weather Prediction Testbed (SWPT) exercise at the National Oceanic and Atmospheric Administration's Space Weather Prediction Center (NOAA/SWPC).
+SOFIE is an integrated physics-based model that simulates the solar wind, CME generation and propagation, and shock-driven acceleration and transport processes of SEPs.
+During the SWPT exercise, SOFIE was run on 1,000 central processing unit cores for two historical events under simulated operational conditions.
+It reproduced key features of CME coronagraph images and SEP fluxes, delivering 4-day predictions significantly faster than real time, although the earliest SEP forecast was produced a few hours after CME onset.
 This demonstrates that SOFIE as a physics-based SEP model, although traditionally considered computationally expensive, can provide accurate and real-time SEP predictions, marking an important step toward operational usefulness for future space exploration.